 There are various metrics that come into play when checking your SEO results: website traffic, backlinks, engagement, keyword rankings, number of index pages, etc. When it comes to SEO, a one-size-fits-all approach never works.
 So, it's important that you develop a set of key performance indicators (specifically tailored to your business) that will help you reach the right audience.

-SEO is often complicated due to the many ranking factors involved.
+SEO is made to sound complicated due to the many ranking factors involved.
 The truth, however, is that even though there are multiple variables that work together to determine your final SERP rankings, not all of them are relevant to your business.
-So, to avoid getting overwhelmed by the information overload regarding SEO rankings, there are 3 key pillars that you should focus on:
+You can grasp the SEO basics in no time by better understanding the main types od SEO.
+To avoid getting overwhelmed by the information overload regarding SEO rankings, there are 3 key pillars that you should focus on:

 On-page SEO is all about ensuring your site is fully optimized for search engines.
 Your website is your number one SEO asset.
 It's the main element that determines your SERP rankings, so you should optimize it for the specific keywords that your ideal audience is using.